Claim: President Obama has proposed a redesign for the U.S. flag.

-Claim: Image shows a stylized U.S. flag print offered for sale by the Obama campaign.
+TRUE: Image shows a stylized U.S. flag print offered for sale by the Obama campaign in 2012.

-Another print by the same designers ("Our Stripes: Flag Print"), also for sale on the Obama campaign site, features a similar design in the shape of an outline of the United States:
+Another print by the same designers ("Our Stripes: Flag Print"), also offered for sale on the Obama campaign site, featured a similar design in the shape of an outline of the United States:

 The pages for both these items were removed from the Obama campaign site's online store about four days after they went up.